-While I primarily teach Prose Writing, Advanced Prose Writing, Fiction Writing and the Writing Seminar, in the past I have taught courses in American Literature, African American Literature and Native American Literature.
-I have also taught courses in South African Literature, an interest I developed while living in South Africa and studying at the University of Cape Town, where I earned an interdisciplinary post-graduate Diploma in African Studies while fulfilling the terms of a Rotary Ambassadorial Scholarship.
+While I primarily teach Prose Writing, Advanced Prose Writing, Fiction Writing and the Writing Seminar, in the past I have taught courses in American Literature, African American Literature, Native American Literature, and South African Literature.

-I am currently at work on a collection of short fiction, stories from which have appeared in Florida Review, Sycamore Review, Dos Passos Review, Ascent, Upstreet, Clackamas Literary Review, Fugue, Ampersand Review, Crab Creek Review and Descant.
-My creative nonfiction essays have appeared in The Fourth Genre: Contemporary Writers of/on Creative Nonfiction (Longman) and Peninsula: Essays and Memoirs from Michigan (Michigan State University Press), and my critical and pedagogical work has appeared in Safundi: The Journal of South African and American Comparative Studies (Routledge), Language Arts Journal of Michigan (Michigan State University Press), and Pedagogy: Critical Approaches to Teaching Literature, Language, Composition and Culture (Duke University Press).
+My short stories have appeared in Florida Review, Bellingham Review, PoemMemoirStory, Passages North, Ascent, and many others.
+My creative nonfiction essays have appeared in The Fourth Genre: Contemporary Writers of/on Creative Nonfiction (Pearson) and Peninsula: Essays and Memoirs from Michigan (Michigan State University Press), and my critical and pedagogical work has appeared in Safundi: The Journal of South African and American Comparative Studies (Routledge), Language Arts Journal of Michigan (Michigan State University Press), and Pedagogy: Critical Approaches to Teaching Literature, Language, Composition and Culture (Duke University Press).

 My work has also been featured on "Michigan Writers on the Air", a monthly feature on NPR-affiliate Interlochen Public Radio.
 Click here to listen.